 IT Managed Services Agreements: 3 Ways to Save You Money

+Technology provides key support for today’s business operations.
+But despite expanding reliance on technology, growing IT complexity, mounting IT workloads, and aging hardware and software – tech budgets are not increasing proportionately.
 Spiceworks 2015 IT Budget Report notes that only one-third of IT pros surveyed at the end of 2014 expected an increase in budget, and just one-quarter planned to add new employees, over the next 12 months.

 More and more, companies are outsourcing components of their IT operations to managed services providers (MSPs) to balance budget with a sufficient level of service to end users.
 New research from CompTIA, a non-profit trade association, shows that more than two-thirds of companies surveyed have utilized outside managed IT services within the past 12 months, and 21% are outsourcing or have a contractual arrangement with a managed services provider for ongoing responsibility for some or all of their IT functions.

 Accurately forecasting when you spend money is nearly as important as how much you spend.
 The fixed monthly rate billed by your IT provider for ongoing, proactive technology management makes your cash flow more steady and predictable.
 In CompTIA’s study, predictable pricing was a driver for 13% of companies with 100+ employees – and for a larger percentage (20%) of smaller companies (<100 employees) that may have a harder time weathering a technology failure or an unexpected break-fix expense.

 The most cost-effective way to deal with a technology problem is to deal with it before it’s a problem.
 With a managed services agreement in place, regular updates, security patches, and performance checks are ongoing.
 CompTIA reported a proactive approach to IT maintenance as a driver (27% for companies with 100+ employees/31% for companies with <100 employees).
 Proactive IT services can improve the efficiency and reliability of your IT operations (another CompTIA top driver at 56% for companies with 100+ employees/47% for companies with <100 employees) and lead to lower costs, decreased downtime, and better performance.